rmbolger/Posh-ACME/docs/Plugins/DNSimple.md

 ## Setup

+This plugin works with both User and Account access tokens.
+Access tokens are generally preferred because User tokens may have access to multiple accounts.
+User tokens would only be necessary if the cert you're generating includes names from zones that span multiple accounts.

+Login to the [User Settings](https://dnsimple.com/user) section of the dashboard.
+For Account tokens:

+- Scroll to the Accounts section
+- Click the appropriate account link
+- Click `Access Tokens`
+- Click `Add`

+For User tokens:

+- Scroll to the User access tokens section
+- Click `Add`

-First, [login](https://dnsimple.com/login) to your account and then go to `Account` - `API tokens` and click `New access token`.
-After giving it a name, it will show you the token string.
+After giving the token a name, it will show you the token string.
 Be sure to save it as you can't look it up if you forget later.
 You can only generate a new one.
-Also, make sure it is an **account** token, not a user token.

 ## Using the Plugin